-British Armed Forces Federation - BAFF - is an independent all-ranks staff association for regular, reserve and former UK forces personnel.
+British Armed Forces Federation - BAFF - is the unofficial, independent, all-ranks staff association for regular, reserve and former UK forces personnel.

 BAFF is already providing a "surprisingly influential voice" for its members in the British military community, and is now campaigning for full acceptance of the principle of appropriate representation for HM Forces personnel.
 The right of UK service personnel to join and take part in the Federation has already been accepted.

 Membership open to all ranks, regulars or reserves, serving or retired

 Legally constituted as a not-for-profit membership-based company, BAFF is an independent all-ranks professional staff association for British forces personnel.
 Membership is open to everyone serving in any branch of the UK military - Royal Navy and Royal Marines, British Army and Royal Air Force - regulars and reserves.

 Former members of these services are also very welcome.
 The main BAFF focus is on the needs of current serving personnel, but we also value the participation of retired personnel, because so many issues don't neatly end at the barrack gate.
 The majority of current members and registered supporters are currently serving.

 Independent, legal, non-political, not a union

 The British Armed Forces Federation has no political affiliation and is completely independent of HM Government, the Ministry of Defence and the service chains of command.